COP27 Asia Pacific Resilience Hub

 A series of graphic recordings of each regionally-focused thematic round table can be viewed here.

-The aim of the Asia Pacific Regional Resilience Hub is to support the main Resilience Hub in the run-up to COP27 to ensure that the programming reflects perspectives and priorities from the region, including actions, solutions, and challenges.
-The Global EverGreening Alliance is in charge of the COP27 Asia Pacific Regional Resilience Hub.
-The hub aims to gather knowledge and evidence from government, academia, the private sector, and civil society in order to scale up action toward the common objective of making communities and ecosystems safer, healthier, and more just.
-The region intends to provide key messages, trends, and inventive solutions to enhance resilience, particularly from the frontline climate warriors, by elevating local voices to the global stage during COP27 in November 2022.
+Asia Pacific Regional Resilience Hub supported the main Resilience Hub in the run-up to COP27, to ensure that the programming reflected perspectives and priorities from the region, including actions, solutions, and challenges.
+The Global EverGreening Alliance was in charge of the COP27 Asia Pacific Regional Resilience Hub.
+The hub gathered knowledge and evidence from government, academia, the private sector, and civil society in order to scale up action toward the common objective of making communities and ecosystems safer, healthier, and more just.
+The regional hub provided key messages, trends, and inventive solutions to enhance resilience, particularly from the frontline climate warriors, by elevating local voices to the global stage during COP27 in November 2022.